 Here comes the hard part - the part where you have to tell the employee what they need to do better.

 It doesn’t necessarily have to be a negative experience, however.
-Even this part of the interview - the difficult part - can be a learning opportunity.
+Even this part of the interview - the difficult part - can be a learning opportunity (and a good way to have a look at how you're using L&D at your business).

 If you use HR software like CharlieHR, you can easily set goals for your team members to then be able to check progress at each performance review cycle.